nozzlegear/ShopifySharp/readme.md

 ## Products

-The `ShopifyProductService`, tests and all related models where built by [Yitzchok](https://github.com/yitzchok).
+The `ShopifyProductService`, tests and all related models were built by [Yitzchok](https://github.com/yitzchok).
 Thank you for contributing!

 ### Creating a product